 In general, our PPAs do not contain inflation-based price increase provisions.
-To the extent that the countries in which we operate experience high rates of inflation, which increases our operating costs in those countries, we may not be able to generate sufficient revenues to offset the effects of inflation, which could materially and adversely affect our business, financial condition, results of operations and cash flows.
+To the extent that the countries in which we conduct our business experience high rates of inflation, thereby increasing our operating costs in those countries, we may not be able to generate sufficient revenues to offset the effects of inflation, which could materially and adversely affect our business, financial condition, results of operations and cash flows.

-A material drop in the retail price of utility-generated electricity or electricity from other sources could limit our ability to attract new customers and adversely affect our growth.
+A material drop in the retail price of utility-generated electricity or electricity from other sources could increase competition for new PPAs, limiting our ability to attract new customers and adversely affecting our growth.

-Decreases in the retail prices of electricity supplied by utilities or other clean energy sources would harm our ability to offer competitive pricing and could harm our ability to sign PPAs with customers.
+Decreases in the retail prices of electricity supplied by utilities or other clean energy sources would harm our ability to offer competitive pricing and could harm our ability to sign PPAs with new customers.
 The price of electricity from utilities could decrease for a number of reasons, including:

-- the construction of a significant number of new power generation plants, including nuclear, coal, natural gas or renewable energy facilities; - the construction of additional electric transmission and distribution lines; - a reduction in the price of natural gas, including as a result of new drilling techniques or a relaxation of associated regulatory standards; - energy conservation technologies and public initiatives to reduce electricity consumption; and - the development of new clean energy technologies that provide less expensive energy.
+- the construction of a significant number of new power generation plants, including nuclear, coal, natural gas or renewable energy facilities; - the construction of additional electric transmission and distribution lines: - a reduction in the price of natural gas, including as a result of new drilling techniques or a relaxation of associated regulatory standards; - · energy conservation technologies and public initiatives to reduce electricity consumption; and - the development of new clean energy technologies that provide less expensive energy.